-Immediately after the storm, the Army Corps was on the ground responding, both through its own response authorities and providing disacter response againteness for the Endered Emergency Management disaster response assistance for the Federal Emergency Management Agency.
+Immediately after the storm, the Army Corps was on the ground responding, both through its own response authorities and providing disaster response assistance for the Federal Emergency Management Agency.

 Sandy's devastation also included extreme erosion of the shore putting the Coney Island community vulnerable to future storms.
-Coney Island Beach lost 600,000 yd3 of sand.
+Coney Island Beach lost 600,000 cubic yards of sand.